 Brad failed to recognize that there are individual differences in levels of comfort with touch and physical contact, particularly touch in areas that an individual might consider sensitive or private.
 Brad did not communicate the intent of his therapeutic touch to Alanna before and during his treatment of a sensitive and potentially sexualized area of her body, instead relying on the existing trust in the patient-therapist relationship.

 An RMT is required to obtain a patient’s consent when changing the treatment plan, as explored in other case studies.
 In this case, obtaining Alanna’s consent was particularly important given the area in which Brad decided to deliver treatment.
-Because Brad did not obtain Alanna’s consent, she misperceived his intent and actions and leaves the treatment feeling traumatized and in distress.
+Because Brad did not obtain Alanna’s consent, she misperceived his intent and actions and left the treatment feeling traumatized and in distress.
 Brad could have prevented this by renewing and reconfirming consent to his revised treatment plan, and ensuring that he communicated clearly and thoroughly about his therapeutic intent.

-Brad could also have handled this situation differently by letting Alanna know that it would be beneficial to work on her adductors, near her pubic region, during a subsequent visit.
+Brad could also have handled this situation differently by letting Alanna know that it would be beneficial to work on her adductors near her pubic region, during a subsequent visit.
 This would provide Alanna with more time to consider a treatment plan that involves work near areas of her body that she considers sensitive and private.
 It would help to avoid making Alanna feel pressured to agree to something that is outside her goals and expectations for treatment, or that makes her feel uncomfortable.